dickhardt/email-verification-protocol/README.md

 - *accounts_endpoint* - the API endpoint per FedCM that returns the accounts the issuer provides
 - *sd_issuance_endpoint* - the API endpoint the browser calls to obtain an SD-JWT
+- *login_url* - The URL that the browser can point the user to to login to the Issuer in case the user is logged out
 - *sd_jwks_uri* - the URL where the issuer provides its public keys to verify the SD-JWT

 Each of these properties MUST include the issuer domain as the root of their hostname.